ridewithoutstomach/VGSync/README.md

 > Binaries are **not included in the Git repository** due to size limitations.
 > You must download and extract them manually from the GitHub [Releases](https://github.com/ridewithoutstomach/VGSync/releases).

+- Fill Mapillary token in config.js (specific to the app)

 ---

 ## Installation